The Importance of Person First Language

 Person First Language in the Media

 From time to time there are news stories in the media regarding people with disabilities.
-While public awareness and support for adults and children with disabilities has increased, it is important to point out the need for accurate and respectful portrayal of those with disabilities
+While public awareness and support for adults and children with disabilities has increased, it is important to point out the need for accurate and respectful portrayals of those with disabilities.

 - Do show positive view of a person with a disability